Rawalpindi Bar speech: SJC serves notice on Justice Siddiqui

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Judicial Council (SJC) on Wednesday served a show-cause notice on Justice Shaukat Aziz Siddiqui of the Islamabad High Court (IHC), directing him to submit his reply by August 28.
+ISLAMABAD: The Supreme Judicial Council (SJC) on Wednesday served show-cause notice on Justice Shaukat Aziz Siddiqui of Islamabad High Court (IHC), directing him to submit his reply by August 28.

+It was learnt that the SJC issued show-cause notice to Justice Shaukat Aziz Siddiqui over his speech while addressing the Rawalpindi District Bar last month.

+The council consists of Chief Justice of Pakistan, the two next senior-most judges of the Supreme Court, and the two most senior chief justices of high courts.

+The Council directed Justice Shaukat Aziz Siddiqui to submit his reply by August 28.

-It is pertinent to mention here that on July 21, Justice Shaukat Aziz Siddiqui, while addressing the Bar, alleged meddling in the judiciary’s affairs by the 'powerful quarters' and blamed the higher judiciary for the country's 'deplorable' and blamed the higher judiciary for the country's 'deplorable' state of affairs.
+It is pertinent to mention here that on July 21, Justice Shaukat Aziz Siddiqui while addressing the Bar alleged meddling in the judiciary’s affairs by the 'powerful quarters' and blamed the higher judiciary for the country's 'deplorable' state of affairs.

 In its press release issued the same day, the Inter Services Public Relations (ISPR) stated that a judge of Islamabad High Court has leveled serious allegations against state institutions including judiciary and the premier state intelligence agency.